Polymyalgia Rheumatica

 (See also Overview of Vasculitis.)

-Polymyalgia rheumatica occurs in people over age 55.
+Polymyalgia rheumatica occurs in people over age 50 years.
 Women are affected more often than men.
 The cause of polymyalgia rheumatica is unknown.
-Polymyalgia rheumatica may occur before, after, or at the same time as giant cell (temporal) arteritis.
-Some experts think that the two disorders are variations of the same abnormal process.
+Polymyalgia rheumatica may occur before, after, or at the same time as giant cell arteritis.
+Some experts think that the 2 disorders are variations of the same abnormal process.
 Polymyalgia rheumatica seems to be more common.

 Symptoms of Polymyalgia Rheumatica